hanernlee/faq-app-react/README.md

   - Node.js was used together with Gulp to allow Browser-Sync for faster tweaking and testing, Autoprefixer and Saas compilation.

 3. Saas / CSS3 with Skeleton CSS
   - I wanted to try out Skeleton CSS due to it's light weight library.
-I managed to tweak a few settings and colours but Saas really helped in terms managing my stylesheets.
+I managed to tweak a few settings and colours but Saas really helped in terms of managing my stylesheets.

 ### User Story
 As a User I want to be able to look for answers to commonly asked questions easily.